What's In A Name?

 Eventually, Adamo resumed his private surgical practice.
 In 1960, he received a trophy for being "Most Popular Doctor" at Centro Asturiano Hospital.
 He also served as a president of the Hillsborough Medical Association

 He retired at age 80 in 1973 and, a decade later, was still playing golf several times a week.
-Adamo died in 1988.
+Adamo died on Jun.
+24, 1988.

 Dr. Adamo is one of the persons honored on the mural displayed on buildings along Adamo Drive in Tampa.
 See the whole mural here.